knowit/kubernetes-workshop/docs/_docs/workshop/03-namespace.md

 ---
 ***TODO: Move to: BEFORE pod.md***

-Namespaces can be used in many different ways; to separate the cluter by environment, to provide a space/resources for your users, to provide scoping for names(resource names must be unique per namespace).
+Namespaces can be used in many different ways; to separate the cluster by environment, to provide a space/resources for your users, to provide scoping for names(resource names must be unique per namespace).
 We have provided a namespace for each user today, and you will each work separate from each other in the beginning at least.